Saturday & Sunday, December 21st & 22nd, 2019

 Bird Dogs: Samantha Kuhn

-Bird dog Samantha Kuhn went to Adel for a meet and greet with Amy Klobuchar and asked if she would be a part of the Climate Debate.
-Looks like she’s in as well.
-The moment was also caught on camera by C-SPAN, click on the link to watch!
+Samantha attended a meet-and-greet with Sen. Klobuchar and asked if she would agree to participate in a Climate Debate.
+It looks like she’s in.
+The moment was also caught on camera by C-SPAN.
+Click on the link to watch.

 Sunday, May 26, 2019